frankred/frankyfourfinger-1d-n-sorted-classifier/README.md

 ===========================================

 FrankyFourFinger is a fast and simple 1D-classifier that creates a clustered result.
-You can define the minimum distance where a new cluster is created, and the minimum cluster size.
+You can define the minimum distance of two points where a new cluster is created, and the minimum cluster size.
 If a cluster has less then ```min_distance``` elements, the cluster will not occur on the result set.

 ```javascript